What is Good, Better, Best Pricing? 🎖 Podcast Ep. 22

 So, you can demonstrate that by offering more range but in a very structured way.
 You can say, “Yes, Mr. customer.
 If you want that product you can have it.
 But it doesn’t have these extra benefits or features.”
 So there, you don’t have to discount and you defend your value.

 And then finally, the advantage is that from a consumer psychology point of view, you’re offering your product in a very structured way.
-Often in B2B, customers bundle a lot of value into their offer and as a result, they undersell their offer.
+Often in B2B, companies bundle a lot of value into their offer and as a result, they undersell their offer.
 And the customers don’t know what they’re buying and all the extra benefits and features and value drivers that they’re receiving.
 You don’t get paid what you should be getting paid.

 I think in a future episode, we’re going to cover menu pricing.
 And I often see that the Good-Better-Best (GBB) strategy can often be presented in a menu format.